Search results for

 Press ULT to rattle skull

-The MDR-7506 is found in studios worldwide for its fairly neutral sound and competitive price.
-While it lacks any official water-resistant rating, it’s extremely durable, and the vinyl ear pads are easy to clean at the end of a session.
-Several third-party vendors make replacement ear pads for MDR-7506, so you can keep this on your shelf for years and years.
+While it lacks any official water-resistant rating, it’s extremely durable, and the ear pads are easy to clean at the end of a session.
+The headphones are even compatible with third-party replacements that fit the older MDR-7506, so you can keep this on your shelf for years and years.
 If you wear glasses, look into fabric or velour pads for the best results.

 The Sony WH-CH520 is the best bang for your buck